tanaka-geek/directory-sync-httpserver/README.md

 - script4.ps1
 ```

-If you want to download file at `wget http://server/Folder1/script.ps1`, it's tedious to specify `Folder1`.
+Let's say, you want to download file at `wget http://server/Folder1/script.ps1`, it's tedious to specify `Folder1`.

 To save time, this custom service was created.
 Front all the files at root `http://server/script3.ps1` as such.